tfchurch/sumo-hakyll/pages/otherevents.md

 # Other Events {.title}

-"Anything to oblige ye, my sweet and pleasant fellow," rejoined Stubb, and with that he soon mounted to the deck.
-There a queer scene presented itself.
-The sailors, in tasselled caps of red worsted, were getting the heavy tackles in readiness for the whales.
-But they worked rather slow and talked very fast, and seemed in anything but a good humor.
-All their noses upwardly projected from their faces like so many jib-booms.
-Now and then pairs of them would drop their work, and run up to the mast-head to get some fresh air.
-Some thinking they would catch the plague, dipped oakum in coal-tar, and at intervals held it to their nostrils.
-Others having broken the stems of their pipes almost short off at the bowl, were vigorously puffing tobacco-smoke, so that it constantly filled their olfactories.
-Stubb was struck by a shower of outcries and

 # Symposium

 Every so often, we host an informal talk or discussion led by an undergraduate or graduate student about any math-related topic of their choosing.
+We've had topics range from linear algebra to representation theory to cryptography to mathematics in music theory.
+To see a list of previous talks, see here (TODO:
+Lennart).

+You are welcome not only to attend these talks, but also to sign up to give a talk yourself!
+You can talk about anything that interests you!
 If you're interested in giving a talk, contact Eddy Dai at ejdai@stanford.edu.
-You can talk about anything that interests you!
-To see a list of previous talks, see here (TODO).

 # American Regions Math League {#arml}